 The problems determined at the January 1573 Inquiry led to an official complaint being filed in the Duchy Court in London.
 In turn this led to the even more significant Special Commission Inquiry of June-September 1573.

-The Duchy of Lancaster Special Commission, Jun-Sep 1573:
+The Duchy of Lancaster Special Commission, June-September 1573:

 Lovelake obtains the Town Chest:

-Lovelake, although no longer Constable, clearly still had influence in the town.
-About 15 October 1572, Lovelake asked his daughter Agnes to go to Thomas Hamlin (Hamlyn), the Keeper of the Keys, and obtain the keys to the Town Coffer, claiming her father had authority from William Butler, the Constable, and from Thomas Seymour, who was probably Port-reeve and was to be Constable the next year.
+About 15th October 1572, Lovelake asked his daughter Agnes to go to Thomas Hamlin (Hamlyn), the Keeper of the Keys, and obtain the keys to the Town Coffer, claiming her father had authority from William Butler, the Constable, and from Thomas Seymour, who was probably Port-reeve and was to be Constable the next year.
 Hamlin unsuspectingly handed over the keys.
-A week later, about 23 October, Lovelake also obtained the keys of the Town Hall from William Beache, the caretaker "and withheld it from the said Beache by the space of two days and two nights".
+A week later, about 23rd October, Lovelake also obtained the keys of the Town Hall from William Beache, the caretaker "and withheld it from the said Beache by the space of two days and two nights".

-This seems to have been a fabrication, for the Vicar, whose name was Edward Brouker (or Bronker), stated that he had called at Lovelake's house on 27 December, and "was greatly surprised to see the little box standing in his hall window.
-He had asked him how it came to be there and Lovelake had replied that it was "by consent of the masters of the town."
+This seems to have been a fabrication, for the Vicar, whose name was Edward Brouker (or Bronker), stated that he had called at Lovelake's house on 27th December, and "was greatly surprised to see the little box standing in his hall window".
+He had asked him how it came to be there and Lovelake had replied that it was "by consent of the masters of the town".